 UHD contains almost 4 times the number of pixels as regular HD.
-Accordingly; UHD specializes in establishing ultra-fine detail that would be missed by even the best HD cameras.
+Accordingly; UHD specializes in establishing ultra-fine detail that would be missed by even the best outdoor security cameras without subscription.

 On paper, then, 4K would seem the better choice.
 It is the superior technology, after all.

 It should be noted that cost becomes a factor when it comes to data storage.
-However most cameras have a 7-day rolling overwrite of all footage stored.
+However most home security cameras and spotlight cameras have a 7-day rolling overwrite of all footage stored.